“Lead Poisoning from improper automotive battery recycling activities is the number one childhood environmental health threat globally”.

 - There is no known safe level of lead exposure.

-- The CDC has adopted 5 µg/dL (micrograms /deciliter) as the point at which to trigger public health actions.
+- The CDC lowered the awareness level from 10 to 5 µg/dL (micrograms /deciliter) as the point at which to trigger public health actions.

 - In the U.S., about 500,000 U.S. children are estimated to have a blood lead level of at least 5 µg/dL.
 Average blood lead level in the U.S. is 1.8 µg/dL.
 In some of the world’s worst polluted places, we have found levels as high as 234 µg/dL in children.

 - Lead has been identified as one of the top six toxic threats.